-There is no pre-cautionary treatment of cycleways that are located away from roads i.e. standalone cycle routes or those within the footway.
+There is no pre-cautionary treatment of cycleways that are located away from roads i.e. standalone cycle routes, those within the footway or those located in the road with physical separation to the running lanes

 BRIDGES

 There are several bridges in the county with weight restrictions that form part of the P1 and P2 routes.
 These are completed using mini gritters.
 Restrictions are initiated by the Structures Asset Manager as the need arises.